Omar-p/learning-notes/aws/aws.md

 - resource section of a template is the only mandatory part of a cloudFormation template.
   - conain logical resources labelled as Instance: need a Type
   - properties to configure the instance in a certain way
 - if u have AWSTemplateFormatVersion and Description then the description need to follow the template format version.
-  - AWSTemplateFormatVersion is not mandatory but if u have it and Description then the description need to follow the template format version. {trick Q in aws exams}
+  - <b>AWSTemplateFormatVersion is not mandatory but if u have it and Description  then the description need to follow the template format version. {trick Q in aws exams} </b>
 - Metadata section control the UI
 - Parameters section
   - u can add field prompt users for information.